 About The Django Camp Instructional Program

 Our instructional program is built around (but not limited to) a core repertoire of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
-Whether our focus is improvisation, idiomatic licks, technique or accompaniment, our instructors will often use these tunes to demonstrate and explore the topic at hand.
+Whether our focus is improvisation, idiomatic licks, technique or accompaniment, our instructors may use these tunes to demonstrate and explore the topic at hand.
 Some of those songs are standards that we come back to year after year, while others change, offering you the opportunity to explore and develop new repertoire.
 Much of the older, standard repertoire (as well as less common material introduced in past years) is already up on this website on the Get Ready Musically pages.
-That's also where, over the 8-12 weeks before Camp, we'll be incrementally posting some of this year's new material for folks who want to get a head start.
+That's also where, over the 12 weeks before Camp, we'll be incrementally posting some of this year's new material for folks who want to get a head start.
 Django Camp registrants will be alerted to updates along the way.

 We always leave some details regarding the instructional program flexible so we can adapt to the number, experience level and expressed interests of our registrants.
 As an example of what you can expect, though, have a look at the 2010 schedule.
 (Keeping in mind, of course that this year's teaching staff is different).
 Here are a few more things you can count on: